 There are 4 Foundations to Trust

-A new joint research report from CIPD (Chartered Institute of Personnel Development) and the University of Bath entitled Cultivating Trustworthy Leaders explores the nature of trust by examining 13 case studies from the UK and global.
-The report identifies 4 foundational pillars of Trust:
+A new joint research report from CIPD (Chartered Institute of Personnel Development) and the University of Bath entitled Cultivating Trustworthy Leaders explores the nature of trust.
+It examines 13 case studies from the UK and globally.
+The report identifies 4 foundational pillars describing how leaders cultivate trust.

-a) Ability describes perceptions of leadership competence in doing their job or fulfilling their role
+Describes perceptions of leadership competence in doing their job or fulfilling their role.

-b) Benevolence describes a concern for others beyond leaders’ own needs and showing levels of care and compassion
+Describes concern for others beyond leaders’ own needs and showing levels of care and compassion.

-c) Integrity defines how trustworthiness is linked to being seen as someone who adheres to principles of fairness and honesty while avoiding hypocrisy
+Defines how trustworthiness is linked to being seen as someone who adheres to principles of fairness and honesty while avoiding hypocrisy.

-d) Predictability emphasizes how leadership behavior has to be consistent or regular over time.
+Emphasizes how leadership behaviour has to be consistent or regular over time.

-The overall conclusion of the report is that the issue of Trust is still a concern and has indeed been intensified by the uncertainty experienced due to the long standing economic downturn.
-Specifically the report underlines the importance of getting recruitment and development practices right so leaders have the right skills to be able to build relationships based on those very factors which engender trust in their people.
+The overall conclusion of the report is that the issue of how leaders cultivate trust is still a concern.
+The uncertainty experienced due to the long-standing economic downturn has intensified concerns.
+Specifically, the report underlines the importance of getting recruitment and development practices right.
+This is to ensure leaders have the right skills to be able to build relationships based on those very factors which engender trust in their people.

 It is not easy to rebuild trust, but it’s possible.
-In order to be visibly demonstrating the qualities needed to build that trust, leaders must not only be able to display those values and behaviors outlined in the report, they must “be” them, and not pay lip-service in order to “win votes”.
+Leaders must be able to demonstrate the qualities needed to build trust.
+This means they must be able to display those values and behaviours outlined in the report.
+They must live those values and beliefs, and not pay lip-service in order to “win votes”.

-In order to “be” those very behaviors, their beliefs and thought systems must be in tune with what is required.
-The beliefs they hold about values and relationships and how these are prioritized against their goals and aims is paramount.
-They must be able to make choices which demonstrate they “do the right thing”.
-Being able to “do the right thing”, means they are in touch with their right-mindedness, the characteristics of which I believe are:
+Leaders must live those very behaviours by aligning their beliefs to the values.
+How they prioritise values against achieving their aims and goals will be visible to all.
+They must be able to make choices which demonstrate they “do the right thing” in alignment with the values they state they hold.
+Being able to “do the right thing”, means they are in touch with their right-mindedness.
+The characteristics of which I believe are:

-A strong propensity towards life-long learning and in particular learning about themselves, continuously raising self-awareness, and thus being able to break down the barriers to ego-minded thinking.
+- A strong propensity towards life-long learning and in particular learning about themselves.
+Continuously raising self-awareness.
+Being able to break down the barriers to ego-minded thinking.